 If you do not wish to continue an unexpected pregnancy for various reasons, it is possible to have an abortion at our clinic.
 In addition, if you are finally sure to undergo an abortion surgery, we need to talk to you and your partner for counseling.

 If you are unsure about continuing your pregnancy, we will guide you along the way.
 We will present the procedures to you so that you will be able to come up with a sound decision; the decision that you will never regret for the rest of your life.

 Furthermore, if you are unsure about continuing your pregnancy or you do not wish to continue, our clinic will also provide you guidance on contraceptive methods that you can use in the future or after the abortion surgery.

-On the other hand, if you are already sure about undergoing an abortion surgery, we will ask you to submit a surgical abortion consent form.
-Regardless of the marital status (married or unmarried), both the signatures of the patient herself and her partner are necessary on the form.
-In the case of minors, we normally request for the parent’s signature on the form to be submitted to us.
+On the other hand, if you are already sure about undergoing an abortion surgery, we will ask you to submit a surgical abortion consent forms.
+Regardless of the marital status (married or unmarried), both the signatures of the patient herself and her partner are necessary on the forms.
+In the case of minors, we normally request for the parent’s signature on the forms to be submitted to us.

 However, in the case that the pregnancy was due to domestic violence, rape, the partner is living far away, and etc., the partner’s consent is no longer needed.
 Consent from the family of the patient is required.

 For the follow-up checkup after the surgery, an outpatient visit for about a week postoperatively is required.
 The cost of the postoperative examination is included in the surgery fees and no additional charges will be added after the surgery.
 We also provide counseling services if you wish to utilize after-surgery services.